 Radar and lidar data were interpolated to produce consistent vertical and temporal resolution.
-The combined data used in the present analysis has a vertical resolution of 82.5 m and the time resolution of 1 minute.
+The combined data used in the present analysis has a vertical resolution of 82.5 m and the time resolution of

+1 minute.
 The base height of cloudy layers with little or no falling condensate particles was determined via the radar reflectivity factor and lidar backscattering coefficient, according to the following three steps.

-- 1. The provisional base level of the cloudy layer (ZI) is defined as the level at which the lidar backscattering coefficient first exceeds a certain threshold (Lc) during a vertical scan from the height of 2 km.
+- The provisional base level of the cloudy layer (ZI) is defined as the level at which the lidar backscattering coefficient first exceeds a certain threshold (Lc) during a vertical scan from the height of 2 km.
 The lidar has two wavelengths, and the lower level is selected as ZI.
-The starting height of the vertical scan, 2 km, was selected in order to avoid aerosols and clouds within the boundary layer. - 2.The provisional base level of the cloudy layer (Zr) is defined as the level at which the radar reflectivity factor first exceeds a certain threshold (Rc) during a vertical scan from a height of 2 km. - 3.
+The starting height of the vertical scan, 2 km, was selected in order to avoid aerosols and clouds within the boundary layer. - The provisional base level of the cloudy layer (Zr) is defined as the level at which the radar reflectivity factor first exceeds a certain threshold (Rc) during a vertical scan from a height of 2 km. - 3.
 The ultimate base level of the cloudy layer (Zb) is defined by ZI for the case where the height of ZI is less than that of Zr, or where ZI is defined and Zr cannot be determined.
 Zb is considered to be indefinite in the case of the height of Zr being equal to or lower than that of ZI, or when ZI cannot be determined.

 Radar is more sensitive than lidar in terms of falling condensate particles (radius >0.1 mm), and is able to detect such large particles at lower levels than lidar, provided an adequate Rc value is chosen.
 Therefore, when the height of Zr is equal to or lower than that of ZI, we can conclude that falling condensate particles exist.
 This forms the basis of defining Zb as indefinite in the third step outlined above.
 Conversely, lidar is more sensitive to small particles of negligible terminal velocity (<0.1 mm in radius) than radar.
 Accordingly, when the height of ZI is lower than that of Zr, or when Zr is indefinite, ZI can be considered to represent the base height of a cloudy layer with little or no falling condensate particles.
+As the absence of falling condensate particles indicates an absence of vigorous diabatic heating within a cloud, the vertical scale of the cloud would not be so large as the convective cloud or the stratiform cloud accompanied by a lot of falling condensate particles.

 Figure 5 shows observations made on 10 November 2001.
-In this case, Lc and Rc are -5.25 (= $\log{10} \beta$ , where $\beta$ (m-1 sr-1) is the backscattering coefficient) and -35 dBZe, respectively.
+In this case, Lc and Rc are -5.25 (= $log{10}$ $\beta$ , where $\beta$ (m-1 sr-1) is the backscattering coefficient) and -35 dBZe, respectively.
 During 0100-0200 UTC, the lidar backscattering coefficient is large around the height of 5 km, while high radar reflectivity is recorded at lower levels.
-These observations indicate that falling condensate particles exist, and that Zb is defined as indefinite (see the lower panel in Fig. 5).
+These observations indicate that condensate particles exist, and that Zb is defined as indefinite (see the lower panel in Fig. 5).
 In contrast, during 0400-0500 UTC and 2000-2200 UTC, lidar detects thin cloudy layers at mid-levels (5-7 km), while the cloud profiling radar detects only weak (or no) signals.
-Although attenuation effects prevent lidar from observing structure above the optically thick cloud, the high relative humidity areas indicate the reality of the cloud thickness observed with lidar.
-Images from the total sky imager (TSI), a full-color digital imaging and software system designed to automatically monitor cloud conditions, support the existence of thin cloudy layers (Figs. 6a and 6b).
-While the TSI cannot identify the height of the cloud, neither lidar nor cloud profiling radar showed strong signals above the height of 8 km.
-Therefore, the thin cloudy layers in the Figs. 6a and 6b would be located at the mid-levels with large backscattering coefficients of lidar (Fig. 5).
-This example clearly demonstrates that the thickness of the cloud with little falling condensate particles detected in the present analysis procedure is thin.
+Images from the total sky imager (TSI), a full-color digital imaging and software system designed to automatically monitor cloud conditions, support the existence of a thin cloudy layer (Fig. 6).
+This example clearly demonstrates the effectiveness of the present analytical method in detecting the base height of thin cloudy layers that do not contain falling condensate particles.